The Ancient & Modern History of The Maritime Ports of Ireland (1855)

 Price: €95.00

 The Ancient and Modern History of The Maritime Ports of Ireland.
-London: For the Author by J.H.
-Banks, 1855.
-First Edition.
+London: For the Author by W.H.
+Cox, 1856.
+Second Edition.
 Pp iv, 633,[1].
-665. A good copy in Publisher’s cloth boards, decorated in blind with an attractive Irish harp gilt block to centre of upper board and a ship in full sail illustrated in gilt to lower spine.
-Rebacked with new ep’s, a very clean copy.
-Covers lightly soiled and worn, some dust soiling to title page, otherwise a very good copy.
+665. Publisher’s cloth boards, decorated in blind with an attractive Irish harp gilt block to centre of upper board and a ship in full sail illustrated in gilt to lower spine.
+Covers lightly soiled and faded, lacks front free endpaper, contents pages in good condition.